-At our Annual Meeting, you will be asked to:
+More Board Recommendation Votes At our Annual Meeting, you will be asked to:

-meeting in 2023

-by 415.000

-shares available for issuance

-More Information Board Recommendation Votes Required for Approval PROPOSAL 1 Elect two (2) directors to the Board to serve for a term expiring at our annual Page 5 FOR each Director Nominee Majority of the votes cast with respect to each director in the election of

-PROPOSAL 2 Approve the amendment to the Company's 2018 Omnibus Incentive Plan (the "2018 Incentive Plan") to increase the number of Page 12 FOR Majority of the votes entitled to be cast for this proposal.
+More Information Board Recommendation Votes Required for Approval PROPOSAL 1 Elect two (2) directors to the Board to serve for a term expiring at our annual meeting in 2023 Page 5 FOR each Director Nominee Majority of the votes cast with respect to each director in the election of directors.
+PROPOSAL 2 Approve the amendment to the Company's 2018 Omnibus Incentive Plan (the "2018 Incentive Plan") to increase the number of shares available for issuance by 415,000 Page 12 FOR Majority of the votes entitled to be cast for this proposal.
 PROPOSAL 3 Provide an advisory vote regarding ICF International's overall pay-for-performance named executive officer compensation program (the "Say on Pay" vote) Page 19 FOR Majority of the votes entitled to be cast for this advisory vote.
-Note that this is an advisory vote and, while not bound by it, the Board will seriously

-Say on ray voic, consider the outcome.
-PROPOSAL 4 Ratify the selection of Grant Thornton LLP ("Grant Thornton") as our independent registered public accounting firm for fiscal year Page 20 FOR Majority of the votes entitled to be cast for this advisory vote.
-Note that this is an advisory vote and, while not bound by it
+Note that this is an advisory vote and, while not bound by it, the Board will seriously consider the outcome.
+PROPOSAL 4 Ratify the selection of Grant Thornton LLP (" Grant Thornton " as our independent registered public accounting firm for fiscal year 2020 Page 20) FOR Majority of the votes entitled to be cast for this advisory vote.
+Note that this is an advisory vote and, while not bound by it, the Board will seriously consider the outcome.